NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

     <img
         alt="Bigger Web Infrastructure"
         src="/blog/web-frontend-performance/physical-web-bigger.svg"
-        width="1200"
+        width="900"
-        height="800"
+        height="600"
     />
     <figcaption>
        <p><a href="#figure-physical-web-bigger">Expending the Web Infrastructure in size:</a> This figure shows a similar infrastructure to the one from <a href="#figure-physical-web">the previous figure</a>.
 Here, the servers and the network relay devices are more powerful.
 This is depicted using bigger sizes.
 The network connections are of bigger capacity.
 Users devices and connection speed increased a little bit, and the rich user's increased even more.
        </p>
        <p>
        In order to support the growth of the infrastructure of the Web, more space is taken from nature.
-This is depicted here with more mines, solar panels and factories and with less presence of wild life.
+This is depicted here with a larger mine, more solar panels and factories, and with the reduced presence of wild life.
        </p>
        <p>
        The facial expression drawn on the faces of 3 characters in this figure is the same as in the previous one, to point to <a href="https://en.wikipedia.org/wiki/Hedonic_treadmill">hedonic adaptation</a> (The shifting of the baseline human expectation) and to <a href="https://en.wikipedia.org/wiki/Jevons_paradox">Jevons paradox</a> (The nullification of gains from efficiency because of the increase in consumption).